Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: Results

 \subsection{Experimental setup}

-In each experiment, we generate question-answering examples, perform CoT prompting on the LLMs, and analyze the predicted CoTs.
-We run the experiments on \textsc{InstructGPT} (model sizes 350M, 1.3B, 6.7B, 175B versions \texttt{001} and \texttt{002}) and the original \textsc{GPT-3} (model size 175B), with greedy decoding \citep{DBLP:journals/corr/abs-2203-02155,DBLP:conf/nips/BrownMRSKDNSSAA20}.
+In each experiment, we generate QA examples, perform CoT prompting on the LLMs, and analyze the predicted CoTs.
+We run the experiments on \textsc{InstructGPT} and the original \textsc{GPT-3} (OpenAI models \texttt{text-ada-001}, \texttt{text-babbage-001}, \texttt{text-curie-001}, \texttt{davinci}, \texttt{text-davinci-001}, \texttt{text-davinci-002}), with greedy decoding \citep{DBLP:journals/corr/abs-2203-02155,DBLP:conf/nips/BrownMRSKDNSSAA20}.
 We use 8-shot in-context learning, so each input to the LLM consists of 8 fully-labeled questions followed by a single test question with missing CoT and label.
 The model's task is to predict the CoT and label for the test question.
 Note that all examples across all inputs are independently and identically generated from \dataset{}.

-There are a number of variables that we control when generating examples in \dataset{}: (1) the number of hops, (2) the ordering of the sentences in the context, and (3) the type of the ontology.
+There are a number of variables that we control when generating examples in \dataset{}: (1) the number of hops, (2) the ordering in which the sentences are generated from the ontology, and (3) the type of the ontology.
 The number of hops directly controls the difficulty of the generated example, and we experiment with 1, 3, and 5 hops.

-We control the ordering of the context sentences produced by the ontology: We either traverse the tree top-down (i.e. preorder) or bottom-up (i.e. postorder), generating a sentence for each traversed edge/node.
-The ordering also affects the difficulty of the generated example: if the context sentences are generated bottom-up, they will follow the same order as the steps in the gold proof.
+We control the ontology traversal direction: We either traverse the tree top-down (i.e., preorder) or bottom-up (i.e., postorder), generating a sentence for each traversed edge/node.
+The ordering also affects the difficulty of the generated example: if the sentences are generated bottom-up, they will follow the same order as the steps in the gold proof.
 On the other hand, if they are generated top-down, the order is reversed, and the task may be more difficult.

-To avoid any confounding effects from knowledge acquired during pretraining, \dataset{} generates examples with fictional concept names (e.g. ``wumpus'' instead of ``cat,'' etc).
+To avoid any confounding effects from knowledge acquired during pretraining, \dataset{} generates examples with fictional concept names (e.g., ``wumpus'' instead of ``cat,'' etc).
 But we are also interested in measuring this confounding effect, and so in addition to fictional ontologies, we also generate ``true'' and ``false'' ontologies.
 True ontologies use real concept names and are consistent with the real-world (we randomly sample from a list of three hand-coded real ontologies).
 False ontologies use real concept names but the trees are generated using the random process described in section \ref{sec:synthetic_dataset}, and so it is very likely to generate a false statement, such as ``All mammals are cats.''